-Attachment B contains an analysis of the College's existing and proposed debt service for the current year with projections for fiscal years 2016 and 2017.
-The attachment also shows the projected debt payments made from city appropriations as a percentage of total operating revenues for fiscal years 2015 through 2017.
+Mr. Spiewak reviewed the data contained in Attachment B. The data reflects the College's originally budgeted and proposed revised debt service for the current year.
+It also displays projections for fiscal years 2016 and 2017 compared with financial projections that were discussed with the Board during budget discussions in June, 2014.
+He noted that it also shows the projected debt payments made from city appropriations as a percentage of total operating revenues for fiscal years 2015 through 2017.
 This calculation is one of the key financial performance indicators that the Board has asked staff to track.